 Prize winner Andreia Plaza-Faverola: the award committee concluded the research outcome of Andreia Plaza-Faverola deserves recognition due to its originality, high quality and impact.
 Her research in marine geophysics is original as she links gas emission occurrences in Arctic marine environment with the effects of glaciation/deglaciation and changes in tectonic stress.

 The 2018 award had two winners, and they were recognised at the special symposium for Else-Ragnhild Neumann 80st anniversary on 07.12.2018:

-Price winner Anja Røyne; deserved recognition for her investigations of mineral growth in porous media, fluid and hydration and crystal growth that provides a very interesting contribution to the poorly known nano- and micro-scale processes.
+Prize winner Anja Røyne: deserved recognition for her investigations of mineral growth in porous media, fluid and hydration and crystal growth that provides a very interesting contribution to the poorly known nano- and micro-scale processes.

-Price winner Grace E. Shepard: always make original, rigorous and very robust quantitative contribution on mantle dynamics.
+Prize winner Grace E. Shephard: always make original, rigorous and very robust quantitative contribution on mantle dynamics.
 The analysis provides fundamental contribution on understanding the link between shallow surface process and deep mantle dynamics.